f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 #.
 Click the ``Step 6: Get Self IPs`` item in the collection.
 Click the
    ``Send`` button to GET the Self IP collection.
-Examine the response to make sure both Self IPs have been created and belonged to the appropriate vlan.
+Examine the response to make sure both Self IPs have been created and associaited with the appropriate vlan.

 Task 4 - Create Routes
 ~~~~~~~~~~~~~~~~~~~~~~